tribbloid/spookystuff/query.md

 SpookyStuff has a metric system based on Spark's [Accumulator](https://spark.apache.org/docs/latest/programming-guide.html#AccumLink), it can be accessed from **metrics** property under the SpookyContext:

+{% highlight scala %}
 println(rows.spooky.metrics.toJSON)
-    ...
+{% endhighlight %}

-By default each query keep track of its own metric, if you would like to have all metrics of queries from the same SpookyContext to be aggregated, simply set **conf.shareMetrics** under SpookyContext to *true*.
+By default each query keep track of its own metric, if you would like to have all metrics of queries from the same SpookyContext to be aggregated, simply set **conf.shareMetrics** property of the SpookyContext to *true*.

 # Examples

+Interactive examples are maintained on [tribbloid® product page](http://tribbloid.github.io/product/)

+More examples can be found under [spookystuff-example package](https://github.com/tribbloid/spookystuff/tree/master/example/src/main/scala/org/tribbloid/spookystuff/example)